Juan Vizcaíno

 Juan Vizcaíno Morcillo (born 6 August 1966) is a Spanish retired footballer who played mainly as a defensive midfielder.

 Regarded and praised as an accomplished role player, his career was intimately connected with Atlético Madrid.
-Over 13 seasons he amassed La Liga totals of 396 matches and 33 goals, also representing in the competition Zaragoza and Valladolid.
+Over 13 seasons, he amassed La Liga totals of 396 matches and 33 goals, also representing in the competition Zaragoza and Valladolid.

 Club career

 Born in La Pobla de Mafumet, Tarragona, Catalonia, Vizcaíno started playing with hometown's Gimnàstic de Tarragona.
-He was offered his first-team debut by coach Xabier Azkargorta during the 1982–83 season not yet aged 17, with the club in the third division.
+He was offered his first-team debut by coach Xabier Azkargorta during the 1982–83 season not yet aged 17, with the club in the Segunda División B.

-In 1986, Vizcaíno stayed in that level as he moved to Real Zaragoza, starting playing with its reserves.
+In 1986, Vizcaíno stayed in that level as he moved to Real Zaragoza, initially being assigned to their reserves.
 He made his La Liga debut against Sevilla FC on 9 March 1988, and remained a regular fixture until the end of his stay with the Aragonese side, while also scoring ten league goals from a defensive position.

-Vizcaíno signed with Atlético Madrid for the 1990–91 campaign, starting every game he appeared in during four of his first five years.
-In the sixth, he was the outfield player with most appearances (41 matches, 3,136 minutes played and three goals) as the capital team conquered the double.
+Vizcaíno signed with Atlético Madrid for the 1990–91 campaign, starting every game he appeared in in four of his first five years.
+In 1995–96, he was the outfield player with the most appearances (41 matches, 3,136 minutes and three goals) as the capital-based team conquered the double.

-After two more solid years, Vizcaíno left for Real Valladolid, joining Elche CF for 2000–01 and closing out his career at almost 35 with his first club, Gimnàstic – the latter two in the second level.
+After two more solid years, Vizcaíno left for Real Valladolid, joining Elche CF for the second part of the 2000–01 season and closing out his career at 35 with his first club, Gimnàstic – the latter two in the Segunda División.
 He stayed in the region afterwards, working for the city hall's sports departments in Pobla de Mafumet.

-Vizcaíno returned to Atlético in the 2011–12 season, being appointed new manager Gregorio Manzano's assistant.
+Vizcaíno returned to Atlético ahead of the 2011–12 campaign, being appointed new manager Gregorio Manzano's assistant.
+He remained several years at the Vicente Calderón Stadium in the role, under his former teammate Diego Simeone.

+On 14 November 2024, Vizcaíno went back to Gimnàstic to become Dani Vidal's assistant coach.

 International career

 Vizcaíno won 15 caps for the Spain national team, the first arriving on 16 January 1991 in a friendly with Portugal (1–1, in Castellón de la Plana).
-The nation did not qualify for UEFA Euro 1992, and the player was ousted from the call-ups shortly after the arrival of new coach Javier Clemente.
+The nation did not qualify for UEFA Euro 1992, and the player was all but ousted from the call-ups after the arrival of new coach Javier Clemente.